salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.AppNotFound.Actions

-- Verify the app ID or name is correct
+- Verify the app ID or name is correct.
-- Use "sf orchestrator app list" to see available apps
+- Use "sf orchestrator app list" to see available apps.
-- Check your permissions to view apps
+- Check your permissions to view apps.
-- Make sure you're connected to the correct org with --target-org
+- Make sure you're connected to the correct org with --target-org.

 # error.DeleteError

-Failed to delete app: %s
+Failed to delete app: %s.

 # error.DeleteError.Actions

-- Verify that you have permission to delete apps in the target org
+- Verify that you have permission to delete apps in the target org.
-- Check that the app exists and is accessible
+- Check that the app exists and is accessible.
-- Ensure Data Cloud and Tableau Next are enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org.
-- Try using a different API version with --api-version
+- Try using a different API version with --api-version.
-- Verify your authentication and org connection are valid
+- Verify your authentication and org connection are valid.

 # error.InsufficientPermissions